-The License Usages table shows the following information:
+The License Usages table has these columns:

-Active: The license granted to the server is valid.
+Active.
+The license granted to the server is valid.

-In grace period: The renewal request has not been received yet.
+In grace period.
+The renewal request has not been received yet.
 If the grace period expires without receiving the server request, this license usage will change to inactive.

-Inactive: The license usage is no longer active due to one of the following reasons:
+Inactive.
+The license usage is no longer active due to one of the following reasons:

 The server was shut down.